OpenPrinting/hplip-printer-app/README.md

 - Include at least some of the 81 patches of the Debian package of HPLIP to fix some bugs.

-- Move HP PostScript printer support from the PostScript Printer Application to this one, to make use of the backends, have printing and scanning in multi-function devices coming from the same Printer Application, and to ease maintenance of the Printer Application Snaps.

 - PDF test page, for example generated with the bannertopdf filter.